-To understand to what extent SHEEP and CA are able to recover ideological factions with homogeneous voting behavior, we analyze the normalized voting probability (Fig.~\ref{fig:users-russia}C--D) and average vote sign (Fig.~\ref{fig:users-russia}E--F) as a function of the embedding created by each method.
+To understand to what extent SHEEP and CA can recover ideological factions with homogeneous voting behavior, we analyze the normalized voting probability (Fig.~\ref{fig:users-russia}C--D) and average vote sign (Fig.~\ref{fig:users-russia}E--F) as a function of the embedding created by each method.
 These matrices are used to identify ideological factions using the k-means clustering method (See~\ref{app:sec:clustering} for more details) and to facilitate the interpretation of the results.
-We then examined the voting propensity of the three factions (against-NATO, moderate, pro-NATO) identified by both SHEEP (boxes in Fig.~\ref{fig:users-russia}E and histograms) and CA (boxes in Fig.~\ref{fig:users-russia}F and histogram).
+We then examined the voting propensity of the three factions (anti-NATO, moderate, pro-NATO) identified by both SHEEP (boxes in Fig.~\ref{fig:users-russia}E and histograms) and CA (boxes in Fig.~\ref{fig:users-russia}F and histograms).

 The majority of the votes of each faction are made to others in the same faction (within the boxes in Figs.~\ref{fig:users-russia}C--D).
 Interestingly, SHEEP identifies a larger ``moderate'' faction.
 This is due to the difference in the mapping of users with few votes.
-While CA considers users with a few votes to extreme users to be themselves extreme, SHEEP considers these users as moderate as there is not enough information about their latent ideology to pull them far away from the center (see also Fig. \ref{fig:network_viz_russia}).
+While CA considers users with a few votes to extreme users to be themselves extreme, SHEEP considers these users as moderate, as there is not enough information about their latent ideology to pull them far away from the center (see also Fig.~\ref{fig:network_viz_russia}).

 The voting propensities match well with the sign of votes cast by users.
-The pro and against-NATO factions vote positive for users with similar attitudes and negative for users with different attitudes (Figures~\ref{fig:users-russia}E--F).
-Moreover, while the moderates do not vote negatively to either the pro and against-NATO factions, they only vote positively to the against-NATO faction, indicating a closer ideological affinity with this group.
+The pro and anti-NATO factions vote positively for users with similar attitudes and negatively for users with different attitudes (Figures~\ref{fig:users-russia}E--F).
+Moreover, while the moderates do not vote negatively for either the pro or anti-NATO factions, they only vote positively for the anti-NATO faction, indicating a closer ideological affinity with this group.
 Interestingly, this pattern is also found for the CA method, in which negative ties are excluded.
 This indicates that the information encoded by negative ties is partially available in positive ties---i.e., the absence of interaction is related to the propensity to vote negatively.